 To protect the privacy of residents, the Census of Canada excludes information for very small rural communities.
 The Census also does not collect data from some Indigenous communities.
 As a result, the tool does not reveal information for these communities.
 This is important to note because many of these communities, particularly northern communities that are not connected to the electricity grid or natural gas network, tend to experience some of the nation’s highest home energy cost burdens.

 Exploring the data in the mapping tool might suggest, in most geographies, that renters are less likely to experience high energy cost burdens than homeowners.
 This is true for renters as a group.
 However, renters include two distinct groups: those whose rent includes at least part of their utility costs and those are who are responsible for all their own utility costs.
-Census data does not allow disaggregation of these two groups.
-However, analysis of similar data in the Survey of Household Spending (SHS) suggests that while renters as a group are less likely than homeowners to experience high home energy cost burdens, renters whose rent does not include any portion of their utility bills are more likely to have high home energy cost burdens.
+Analysis of the data in the custom tables acquired for this project suggests that while renters as a group are less likely than homeowners to experience high home energy cost burdens, renters whose rent does not include any portion of their utility bills are more likely to have high home energy cost burdens.

 Household energy poverty and energy cost burden metrics typically exclude transportation costs because governments tend to address these two types of cost burdens separately.
 Additionally, the Census does not track transportation costs, so the Energy Poverty and Equity Explorer tool cannot report these costs.
 Future iterations of the tool will provide proxies for transportation cost burdens for this variable to guide those interested in exploring transportation and home energy affordability variables together which may be preferable for those working on climate action and poverty reduction.
 Transportation data expected to be added by early 2020.
 Subscribe to this website for this and other anticipated updates (single parent households also coming in early 2020).